 What do you do about a false pregnancy?

 First, consider carefully whether this is a false pregnancy.
 Is there any chance that she was mated while in season?
-If there is any chance visit your vet for an ultrasound examination to confirm whether this is a false pregnancy or just a surprise pregnancy.
+In these instances, visit your vet for an ultrasound examination to confirm whether this is a false pregnancy or just a surprise pregnancy.

 Swollen mammary glands and milk production can make the bitch lick herself until she is sore.
 This can lead to more milk production and sometimes infection.
 So, it is important to stop her if she is licking excessively.
 An Elizabethan collar, inflatable collar, romper suit or T-shirt can be used to stop her licking.